Early Summer Schedule

 Required Participant Decontamination Protocol

 All cave touring participants at Carter Caves State Resort Park will be required to walk on bio-mats after exiting the cave tour.
 This process will require each individual to walk across the length of an outdoor carpet and across a bio mat containing water and possibly Lysol IC mixture.
-This process has been proven to help prevent the spread of fungal spores.
-This process will assist bat ecologists and will be a precaution to what WE CAN DO for the betterment of bat species.
-Thank you for your assistance with these procedures.
+This process has been proven to help prevent the spread of spores.
 NOTE: Please review these procedures before you purchase any cave tour tickets as refunds cannot be issued at the Welcome Center.
 Thank you for your assistance with these procedures.